Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 ### Seminars

-You will complete individual comprehensive projects in one of the topic areas from class and present their findings in a seminar format.
+You will complete individual comprehensive projects in one of the topic areas from class and present your findings in a seminar format.

-For Seminar 1:
+**For Seminar 1:**

-1- Each student pick a topic of his/her interest about advance DS topics:
+**1-** Each student will pick a topic of their interest about advanced DS topics:

-2- Each student study and explore that chosen DS topic and teach his/her understanding to the whole class by doing:
+**2-** Each student will study and explore that chosen DS topic and teach their understanding to the whole class by answering the following questions in their seminar:

-         - What the problem is?
+- What is the problem?
-         - What the model is to solve the problem?
+- What is the model used to solve the problem?
-         - What the data-set is?
+- What is the data-set?
-         - How do transform the data in order to be appropriate for the model?
+- How do you transform the data in order to be appropriate for the model?

-For Seminar 2:
+**For Seminar 2:**

-3- Turn your chosen topic in Seminar 1 to implementation:
+**3-** Implemente your chosen topic from Seminar 1 by doing one of the following:

-         - Making the model better
+- Making the existing model better

-            or
+**OR**

 - Compare the chosen methodology with another way of tackling the problem

+For either option, you will present your findings to the class.

 ### Projects

 You will complete individual comprehensive projects in one of the topic areas from class.

-You will work on the Seminar 1 topic to make it your own Final Project which would be your DS portfolio also.
+You will work on the Seminar 1 topic to make it your own Final Project which will be a part of your DS portfolio.

 ## Evaluation
 To pass this course you must meet the following requirements: